About the programme

-On successful completion of this specialised course you will be awarded an industry recognised Diploma from the MIA School of Race Engineering.
+On successful completion of this specialised course you will be awarded an industry recognised Certificate from the MIA School of Race Engineering.
 This will be an invaluable addition to your CV whether you are looking to further your career or education.

 - Brake Performance

 - Driver Communication